ishashanknigam/Book-Store-API/README.md

 # Book Store API

-This is a simple Book Store API built using Node.js, Express, and MongoDB.
+This is a Book Store API built using Node.js, Express, and MongoDB.
 It provides endpoints to manage a collection of books, allowing users to perform CRUD operations.

 ## Features
 - Get all books